Devon7925/bootstrap/README.md

 binary output contains the corresponding `.wasm` module, and `--run` executes it directly with Node.js.

+### WebAssembly Interop

+Generated modules export a linear memory named `memory` with an initial size of one WebAssembly page (64KiB).
+Hosts can write byte buffers, such as UTF-8 strings, into this memory and pass their pointer/length pairs to compiled functions (for example to model `&[u8]` inputs) while we continue building out first-class slice support in the language itself.

 ## Supported Language Features

 - `fn` definitions with typed parameters and return values (`i32`, `i64`, `f32`, `f64`, `bool`, `()`)